-1. Department Retention, Tenure and Promotion Committee Evaluation
+1. Program Retention, Tenure and Promotion Committee Evaluation

 - a.
-Each applicant for promotion shall be evaluated by the Retention, Tenure and Promotion (RTP) Committee in his department or academic unit using the criteria published for this purpose. - b.
-Upon receipt of the applications, the chairperson shall convene the departmental RTP committee to evaluate the prospective candidates for promotion and make recommendations to the chairperson for his/her review and recommendation.
+Each applicant for promotion shall be evaluated by the Retention, Tenure and Promotion (RTP) Committee in his program or academic unit using the criteria published for this purpose. - b.
+Upon receipt of the applications, the program leader shall convene the program RTP committee to evaluate the prospective candidates for promotion and make recommendations to the program leader for his/her review and recommendation.
 Only the tenured members of the department's RTP Committee above the rank of the applicant and who do not also serve on the RTP Committee for the College/School shall evaluate the promotion application. - c.
-For small departments with insufficient tenured faculty to serve, tenured faculty members shall be drawn from other departments within the applicant's college.
-Upon completion of the review, the chair of the department RTP committee shall notify the applicants of the results, in writing, and forward the committee's written recommendations, along with all supporting documents to the department chairperson on or before the date established by the department and that provides at least 10 workdays for filing an appeal.
+For small programs with insufficient tenured faculty to serve, tenured faculty members shall be drawn from other departments within the applicant's college.
+Upon completion of the review, the chair of the department RTP committee shall notify the applicants of the results, in writing, and forward the committee's written recommendations, along with all supporting documents to the program leader on or before the date established by the program and that provides at least 10 workdays for filing an appeal.

-2. Department Chairperson's Review and Evaluation
+2. Program Leader's Review and Evaluation

 - a.
-The department chairperson shall receive and review the department RTP Committee's recommendation and all appeals from promotion applicants.
-The department chairperson will conduct an evaluation of each applicant. - b.
-The chairperson makes his/her recommendation based on his/her review of all supporting documents.
-Upon completion of the review, the Chairperson shall notify the applicants of the results, in writing. - c.
+The program leader shall receive and review the program RTP Committee's recommendation and all appeals from promotion applicants.
+The program leader will conduct an evaluation of each applicant. - b.
+The program leader makes his/her recommendation based on his/her review of all supporting documents.
+Upon completion of the review, the program leader shall notify the applicants of the results, in writing. - b.
 The applications and all supporting documents together with evaluations and recommendations of the departmental committee and the chairperson shall then be submitted by October 15th to the dean of the appropriate college or division for the College/School RTP committee evaluations and recommendations.
-Negative recommendations by the department chair may be appealed to the College/School RTP committee by the tenth workday following receipt of written notification.
+Negative recommendations by the program leader may be appealed to the College/School RTP committee by the tenth workday following receipt of written notification.

-3. College/School Retention, Tenure and Promotion Committee Evaluation

-- a.
-The dean shall forward all recommendations evaluations and documentation received from the department chairpersons and all applicants' appeals to the College/School RTP committee.
+3. College/School Retention, Tenure and Promotion Committee Evaluation a.
+The dean shall forward all recommendations evaluations and documentation received from the program leader and all applicants' appeals to the College/School RTP committee.
 A minimum of five Committee members, above the rank of the applicant, shall be elected at the start of each academic year from the ranks of the tenured faculty members within the College/School and two (2) shall be recommended by the Faculty Senate.
 Each academic department in the college must have, at least, one representative on the committee, unless there is no tenured faculty member within a department.
-Such departments shall not have any representative on the College/School RTP Committee. - b.
-The RTP Committee shall examine applications, supporting documents, and evaluations and recommendations of the department RTP committee and department chairperson to determine the eligibility of faculty for promotion in accordance with established criteria.
+Such programs shall not have any representative on the College/School RTP Committee.
+The RTP Committee shall examine applications, supporting documents, and evaluations and recommendations of the department RTP committee and program leader to determine the eligibility of faculty for promotion in accordance with established criteria.
 The College/School RTP committee's evaluations and recommendations shall then be submitted by the chair of the College/School RTP committee by November 15th to the dean.
-Negative recommendations may be appealed to the dean by the second workday following the receipt of written notification
+Negative recommendations may be appealed to the dean by the second workday following the receipt of written notification.